ipatalas/vscode-postfix-ts/README.md

 This plugin contributes the following [settings](https://code.visualstudio.com/docs/customization/userandworkspace):

 - `postfix.languages`: array of [language identifiers](https://code.visualstudio.com/docs/languages/identifiers) in which the extension will be available.
-Default value is  **['javascript', 'typescript']**
+Default value is  **['javascript', 'typescript', 'javascriptreact', 'typescriptreact']**
 - `postfix.customTemplates`: array of custom template definitions - see [Custom templates (1.6.0 and above)](#custom-templates-160-and-above)

 The `postfix.languages` setting can be used to make the extension available for inline JS/TS which is in other files like **.html**, **.vue** or others.
 You must still include `javascript` and `typescript` if you want the extension to be available there among the others.